-Employees work in the field and are exposed to loud noise levels, cold and hot temperatures, inclement weather conditions, road hazards, vibration, chemicals, mechanical and/or electrical hazards, hazardous physical substances and fumes, smoke, and poison oak.
+Employees work in the field and are exposed to loud noise levels, cold and hot temperatures, inclement weather conditions, road hazards, vibration, confining workspace, chemicals, mechanical and/or electrical hazards, hazardous physical substances and fumes, and poison oak.
 Employees may be exposed to blood and body fluids when rendering First Aid and CPR.
 May involve exposure to wild, and/or dangerous animals.
-Employees may interact with upset staff and/or public and private representatives in interpreting and enforcing Federal, State, local, and District laws, codes, regulations, policies, and procedures.
+Employees may interact with upset staff and/or public and private representatives in interpreting District policies and procedures.